Lalena Shaver Lalena Shaver

 I was born in Portland.
 Raised on a small farm in rural Minnesota from the time I was six — chickens, pigs, goats, organic vegetables at a time when that word barely existed in rural Minnesota.
 Back to Oregon by middle school, settling in Bend, where I would spend my formative years.

 I was left-handed, had an unusual name, lived on a farm, and asked too many questions.
 Kids bullied me.
-The religion my mother had embraced — she was a Jehovah's Witness — meant I sat alone in the library during holiday parties and never once went trick-or-treating.
+The religion my mother had embraced — she was a Jehovah's Witness — meant I sat alone in the library during holiday and birthday parties and never went trick-or-treating.
 I always felt othered.
 Like I was watching life through a window that everyone else had simply walked through without thinking about it.

 My mother was a strong and complicated woman navigating her own considerable storms.
 She was eventually expelled from the church, and by middle school the religion chapter was closed, she was preoccupied with her own survival, and my sister and I were largely left to find our own way.